langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

     -	Inject (actually uses the injected) main service and request parameters
 -	RealWorldService - the main service:
     -	Injects or creates and initializes all the other components used by the backend
-    -	Sets up the Htmx flag (true for internal links, false when the the link is opened in different tab/window)
+    -	Sets up the Htmx flag (true for internal links, false when the link is opened in different tab/window)
     -	Creates the repository
     -	Creates the authentication service
     -	Sets up the current user